dadorner-msft/activationws/README.md

 Welcome to the ActivationWs GitHub repository!
 ActivationWs is a Multiple Activation Key (MAK) distribution and activation solution.
 It includes an ASP.NET web service and a PowerShell script to install and activate the MAK.

 ActivationWs was designed for organizations who are facing challenges in the deployment and activation of their Extended Security Update (ESU) MAK key.
-It eliminates the pre-requisites that VAMT needs and reduces obstacles you could face in the product key activation process.
-ActivationWs provides you with a “pull-based” activation solution and can also be used to support you in offline-based scenarios, no calls to the Microsoft Licensing Activation Center are needed.
+It provides you with a “pull-based” activation solution, eliminates the pre-requisites that VAMT needs and reduces obstacles you could face in the product key activation process.

 ### How does ActivationWs work and how does it benefit you?